Alexis Madrigal

 Published 'Getting Back to Normal Is Only Possible Until You Test Positive' in The Atlantic (Nov 9, 2021).

-Judge for American Mosaic Journalism Prize
+Served as judge for American Mosaic Journalism Prize

 Served as a judge for the 2024 American Mosaic Journalism Prize (Heising-Simons Foundation).